JialongJiang/DSPIN/README.md

 # DSPIN
-Code and example of the D-SPIN framework
+Code and examples of the D-SPIN framework

 ## General workflow of D-SPIN